-What do I need to know if I want to get an exemption from a language class?
+What do I need to know if I want take a foreign language exemption exam?

-Exemption Testing for French, Latin, German and Spanish will be offered remotely during Fall 2020!
+Exemption Testing for French, Latin, German and Spanish:

-- At that meeting students will be provided all the pertinent information regarding the process for the exemption test and the test will be scheduled.
+- At the information meeting Sheila will provide you with all the pertinent information regarding the process for the exemption test and the test will be scheduled.